-3. Within 10 business days of receiving a request for a review of the investigative findings, the president will notify the parties in writing of his/her final determination.
+3. Within 10 business days of receiving a request for a review of the investigative findings, the president of the College will notify the parties in writing of his/her final determination, including any change in the result of the findings.
 The notice will inform the parties they have a right to appeal the determination to the Technical College System of Georgia's Legal Services Office by submitting a written request within 3 business days by regular mail or email to one of the following:

 Technical College System of Georgia Office of Legal Services 1800 Century Place, N.E.
-Suite 400 Atlanta, Georgia 30345 OR unlawfulharassment@tcsg.edu

-4. The Office of Legal Services will convene a panel of at least 3 individuals not employed by the requestor's college to review the investigative findings.
+Suite 400 Atlanta, Georgia 30345 OR unlawfulharassment@tcsg.edu 4.
+The Office of Legal Services will convene a panel of at least 3 individuals not employed by the requestor's college to review the investigative findings.
 The panel's decision is final and will conclude the processing of the complaint.
+Both parties will be notified in writing simultaneously of the results of the review and any changes in the results of the investigative findings under appeal.

-TCSG Reference:: Unlawful Harassment and Discrimination of Students Procedure
+TCSG Reference: Unlawful Harassment and Discrimination of Students Procedure

-Student Disciplinary Policy and Procedure
+Student Disciplinary Policy and Procedures